In partnership with Grab

 Expect to see sharks, turtles, rays, and plenty of schooling fish.

 You’ll find dive resorts and dive outfits around all the main east-coast sites.
 They’ll often provide transport if you’re staying on the west coast.
+And if your dive shop doesn’t offer transfers, Grab is a reliable way to get to early-morning boat departures from Sanur or Padang Bai without the stress of haggling at dawn.

 They all offer PADI dive courses, Discover Scuba dives and fun dives for certified divers.
 Expect to pay around $120 for two dives, including equipment.
 Snorkelling trips cost from $45 for two hours depending on the location.